A big welcome to the New York Flowers guide.

 Gardening With New York City Native Plants drills down a bit more on the topic by providing pictures and information on how any resident can brighten up their corner of the Big Apple.
 While it might be stereotyped as an urban jungle, the authors of the pamphlet want to remind readers,

 New York City has hundreds of native species, most of which would be a gorgeous addition to any garden.
 These attractive plants meet every horticultural need from ground covers to lovely foliage and hardy bloomers, and all plant shapes: ferns, wildflowers, vines, shrubs, and trees.
 A native garden could bloom from March to November, providing year round beauty and interest.

-Take a moment to browse through the booklet.
-Readers are sure to discover interesting information such as the above mentioned Plains Coreopsisit is a natural summer bloomer that reaches up to four feet in height.
-Height along with bicolor flowers make it a real eye catcher in any New York yard.
-Additionally, it attracts beneficial insects such as long-tongued bees, short-tongued bees, wasps, flies, butterflies, skippers, and beetles.
+Speaking of butterflies, the Plains Coreopsisit, a natural summer bloomer that reaches up to four feet in height, shows a nice bicolor look that attracts beneficial insects such as long-tongued bees, short-tongued bees, wasps, flies, butterflies, skippers, and beetles.

 Spring time in New York, like other northern states brings out the best in the native bulb flowers.
 Many of them. including the Northern Blue Flag Iris, are easy grow and easy care species.